-During the year ended June 30, 2014, the College adopted the provisions of Accounting Standards Update 2012-05 ("ASU 2012-05") regarding the classification of sales proceeds of donated financial assets in the statement of cash flows.
+The College adopted the provisions of Accounting Standards Update 2012-05 ("ASU 2012-05") regarding the classification of sales proceeds of donated financial assets in the statement of cash flows.
 The College has a policy to sell donated financial assets, typically shares of stock, upon receipt of the donation.
 Proceeds of these sales are presented within the net cash provided by operating activities when the donations are not restricted for long term use.
 Proceeds of these sales are presented within the net cash provided by (used in) financing activities when the donations are restricted for long term use.
 The College adopted ASU 2012-05 prospectively on July 1, 2013.